Homemade Ice Cream Recipe

 Chocolate-Covered Pretzel Reese’s Peanut Butter Cup Ice Cream

-- 2 large eggs (or you can use liquid pasteurized whole eggs)
+- 2 large eggs you can also use liquid pasteurized whole eggs

 - 1-2 tsp vanilla extract

-- 1/2 cup mini Reese’s peanut butter cups (or regular sized ones roughly chopped)
+- 1/2 cup mini Reese's Peanut Butter Cups you can also use regular sized peanut butter cups roughly chopped

 - Whisk the eggs in a bowl until light and fluffy (1-2 minutes).